abauville/Sunaba/README.md

 # README #

 ### Short term TO DO LIST ###

-1. Create a file saving system
-1. Implement swiss cross grid
+1. Find why Pe is not properly limited by Py
+1. Find the bug in the elasticity

 ### TO DO LIST PHYSICS ###

 1. Add self gravity
 1. Add compressibility
-1. Add Diana's equation for Darcy

 ### TO DO LIST OPTIMIZATION ###

+1. Debug the swiss cross grid
-1, Implement the proper deviatoric strain rate
+1. Implement the proper deviatoric strain rate
-1. For periodic BC, contribution from the other side should be considered for Cells2Particles interpolation
 1. optimize marker to cells to make less boolean tests
-1. Create Numbering->boundary and Numbering->boundaryNeighbour to optimize the looping the boundaries for EC arrays
 1. Remove particles from the air